 7. Use an HR Management System

 To facilitate the determination and adjustment of your employees’ salaries, you should consider using an HR management system.
 This system is designed to simplify HR management in your company, including payroll management.
 Let your HR manager easily conduct an employee performance evaluation and determine the salary range based on the results.
-The calculation and distribution of monthly salaries will be very easy to do.
+The calculation and distribution of monthly salaries will be straightforward to do.